Last Updated: March 26, 2026

 - Frozen foods: Cyclops, baby brine shrimp, daphnia

-- Dry foods: Crushed high-quality flakes or micro pellets (may need training to accept)
+- Dry foods: Crushed high-quality flakes or micro pellets (need training to accept)

 Breeding & Reproduction

-Jelly bean tetras can be bred in captivity with some effort.
+Jelly bean tetras is bred in captivity with some effort.
 They’re egg scatterers that spawn among fine-leaved plants.

 Breeding Setup